dei79/jquery-modal-rails/README.md

 <%=  link_to_modal "New User", new_user_path, :class=>"button" %>
 ```

+## Forms-Support

+The helper link_to_modal offers basic forms support.
+This means the solution injects javascript the find the different
+form-Tags in the received html and attaches a submit handler.
+This handler submits via $.ajax and closes the form
+when nothing went wrong.
+Currently the Rails backend needs to support JSON requests on the controller action.

 ## Contributors

 Thank you to the following wonderful people and projects for contributing to jquery-modal-rails: